-- Challenging curriculum designed to develop critical thinking, creative problem solving, teamwork, leadership, and oral and written communication skills
+Challenging Curriculum designed to develop critical thinking, creative and complex problem solving, teamwork, leadership, and oral and written communication skills.

 Rolling admissions - apply and be admitted at any time during the year.

-For first-time freshman applicants, there are two options: one based on grades, the other on most recent SAT scores
+For first-time freshman candidates, there are two options: one based on grades, the other on most recent SAT or ACT scores

-College student applicants must have a minimum cumulative college GPA of 3.5
+For college student candidates must have a minimum cumulative college GPA of >3.5

 Students must maintain a minimum cumulative GPA of 3.50.

 1. Required Courses (6 Units)